- No Elective choice

 Basic probability theory: Normal, Binomial and Poisson distributions.

 Basic mathematics: Linear algebra at life science bachelor level.

-In order to test your statistical knowledge, a test, with accompanying video lectures, will be made available.
-If the result of the test is unsatisfactory we advise you to follow the bachelor course General Research Skills first; please contact the study advisor for further details.
+In order to test you statistical knowledge a test, with accompanying video lectures, will be made available.
+If the results of the test are unsatisfactory we advise you to follow the bachelor course General Research Skills first; please contact the study advisor for further details.

 This course discusses probabilistic theory, statistical analysis and statistical modelling in the context of research in the life sciences.
 Leading concepts in statistics are introduced from the perspective of empirical inquiry and study design.
 Basic statistics are quickly reviewed and more advanced statistical methods are introduced to deal with data that cannot be analyzed using standard classical methods.